Showing posts with label #home. Show all posts

 Twenty Mile Bottom

-Elvis Presley's birth home built in 1934
+Elvis Presley's birth home was built in 1934

 Elvis Presley's birth home